tiberiuslazarus/EasyAutoSimC/README.md

 # ExtraAutoSimC (EASC)
 ---

 System to generate gearing options from owned items for WoW characters and then feed them to [SimulationCraft](http://simulationcraft.org/) to provide optimal gear choices.
-Heavily based off of [AutoSimC](https://github.com/SimCMinMax/AutoSimC).
+Heavily inspired by and initially based off of [AutoSimC](https://github.com/SimCMinMax/AutoSimC).

 Created to work in Python3 on Windows 64bit.
 It is likely possible to replace the included simcraft/simc.exe file with a 32 bit.
 But that seems dumb.